Moderation is key with any sweetener. Remember too much sugar = too much sugar, even if the sweeteners are from a natural source.

 Stevia – This is actually an herb, and the leaves of the plant provide the sweetener.
 While you can crush the leaves and use them directly, the more common forms are powdered or liquid.
 There are a variety of different brands and some strong opinions in the Paleo world about which ones are still stevia after the processing.
 Sweetleaf Stevia drops are a pure extract from the plant and come in different flavors to enhance drinks such as coffee, water and tea.

 Bottom line, moderation is key with any sweeteners, and remember that too much sugar = too much sugar, even if they are from a natural source.

-Here, we are going to share a recipe for a sweet vinaigrette dressing that come right out of The Official Anti-Inflammatory Diet Masterclass.
-We use pure maple syrup and stevia to naturally sweeten this easy to make, home made dressing.
+Here, we are going to share a recipe for a delicious parfait that you can eat as a healthy breakfast, dessert or snack.
+We use pure maple syrup, fruit and stevia to naturally sweeten this easy to make anti-inflammatory parfait.

 - 1 Tbsp lemon juice